thctlo/samba4/README.md

 samba-check-set-sysvol.sh: check and set the ACL for sysvol and tells you what to check.

 samba-info.sh: simpel tool to show domain info.
+Works now for AD Member and AD DC.

 samba-setup-checkup.sh: (Work in progress), Goal, check you system for the correct and needed setttings to install samba.